pagkly/Zed/Investopedia3/Reading Into Pyramid Schemes.md

 Reading Into Pyramid Schemes
 ## What Is a Pyramid Scheme?

-A pyramid scheme is an illegal investment scam based on a hierarchical setup of [network marketing](https://www.investopedia.com/terms/n/network-marketing.asp).
+A pyramid scheme is an illegal investment scam based on a hierarchical setup of [[network marketing]](https://www.investopedia.com/terms/n/network-marketing.asp).
 The most famous kind of pyramid scheme is, perhaps, the Ponzi scheme.

 New recruits make up the base of the pyramid and provide the funding, or so-called returns, in the form of new money outlays to the earlier investors/recruits structured above them in the scheme.
 A pyramid scheme does not usually involve the selling of products.
 Rather, it relies on the constant inflow of money from additional investors that works its way to the top of the pyramid.
-This means that [multilevel marketing](https://www.investopedia.com/terms/m/multi-level-marketing.asp) schemes are not classified as pyramid schemes and are not necessarily fraudulent.
+This means that [[multilevel marketing]](https://www.investopedia.com/terms/m/multi-level-marketing.asp) schemes are not classified as pyramid schemes and are not necessarily fraudulent.

 ### Key Takeaways